 This part of our curriculum is unique to DCMS.
 The following courses and programs are specially designed to provide students with opportunities to practice the core values of leadership, academic growth, and responsible citizenship in authentic, place-based learning environments.

 The Community Outreach goal is to come together as a community to take ownership of our place, DCMS, not only in the classroom but also outside its four walls.
-Through our three clubs, Eco Club, EarlyAct, and our new Wellness Club, DCMS students explore what it means to be responsible citizens through collaboration and project implementation.
+Through our three clubs, Eco Club, EarlyAct and Wellness Club, DCMS students explore what it means to be responsible citizens through collaboration and project implementation.

-We are trying a new structure during the 2016-17 school year that brings together our beliefs about outreach and the importance of clubs that are focused on meaningful work.
-This year, every student must commit to being involved in a community outreach club.
-Club time has been scheduled into the school day and each club will focus on community needs through it's particular lens.
-The culmination of the community outreach program takes place in Term 3 when our 9th graders work together to lead multi grade level teams and focus on an outreach project in the greater Eleuthera community.
+Every student must commit to being involved in a community outreach club.
+Club time has been scheduled into the school day and each club will focus on community needs through its particular lens.
+The culmination of the community outreach program takes place in Spring Term when our 9th graders work together to lead multi grade level teams and focus on an outreach project in the greater Eleuthera community.

 The EarlyAct Club at DCMS is made up students who believe in putting service above self.
 This organization is a junior arm of the Rotaract Club and collaborates closely with The Rotaract Club of Eleuthera.
 The students are committed to developing citizenship and leadership qualities by identifying and taking responsibilities for real life problems within their school, local and global communities.